Carlos Pagán

-Carlos A. Pagán González (born August 27, 1954) is a Puerto Rican politician and former senator.
+Carlos A. Pagán González (August 27, 1954 – September 23, 2025) was a Puerto Rican politician and former senator.
 He served as a member of the Senate of Puerto Rico from 1997 to 2009, representing the New Progressive Party (PNP).

 Early years and studies

-Carlos A. Pagán González was born on August 27, 1954 in Mayagüez, Puerto Rico to Hilda González and Manuel Pagán Ramírez.
+Carlos A. Pagán González was born on August 27, 1954, in Mayagüez, Puerto Rico, to Hilda González and Manuel Pagán Ramírez.
 He has a sister, called Carmen.
 Pagán finished his elementary and high school in Lajas.
-Then, he received a Bachelor's degree in Political Science, and a Master's degree in Criminal Justice and Public Administration.
-He achieved both degrees with magna cum laude honors from the Interamerican University of Puerto Rico.
+Then, he received a Bachelor's degree in Political Science, and a Master's degree in the Criminal Justice and Public Administration.
+He achieved both degrees with magna cum laude honors from the Interamerican University of Puerto Rico at San Germán.